tauerlund/mwse-animated-dialogue/README.md

     - Not related to item removal.
 Needs more investigation.
     - Confirmed to be caused by adding an item to NPC.
 When removing `additem "ring_keley" 1` from the dialogue the problem disappears.
     - Fixed
+- [ ] Camera animation causes sky to become offset.
+Expected behavior, need to animate the sky along with the camera.
+- [ ] Interpolating camera back to its original position when ending dialogue causes unreliable behavior.
+For now it just snaps back, needs more work.

 ## :white_check_mark: Features:
 - [ ] Animation